-ydro Products produced the Lfirst commercial ROVs.
-They were contracted by the Navy to build the ANTHRO (Anthropomorphic) ROV that was a test bed for many new concepts such as a head-coupled display to control the vehicle and using hydrophones to provide acoustic feedback for the operator (see pg 120). an emergency requirement arose.
+vdro Products produced the first commercial ROVs.
+They were contracted by the Navy to build the ANTHRO (Anthropomorphic) ROV that was a test bed for many new concepts such as a head-coupled display to control the vehicle and using hydrophones to provide acoustic feedback for the operator.
+In the midst of this program an emergency requirement arose.
 The Navy was sending the manned sub Trieste II to examine the wreckage of the submarine Scorpion that had mysteriously sunk.
 They did not want the sub to become entangled in the wreckage so they tasked Hydro Products with developing a new ROV called El Tortuga.
-The crash program was only seventy-one days from start to delivery.
-By necessity the vehicle was simple and consisted of a video camera and lights encased in a barrel-shaped block of foam.
+The crash program was only seventyone days from start to delivery.
+By necessity the vehicle was simple and consisted of a video camera and lights encased in a barrel shaped block of foam.
 For propulsion, El Tortuga used bird bath pumps rather then propellers.
 The vehicle flew out of a cage mounted to the Trieste and was connected by a cable covered in small blocks of foam to make it neutrally buoyant.